Eagles Defeat No. 21 Virginia Tech, Grant Earns Highest Career Program Win — The Heights

 “It has to be gritty in order for us to win,” Makai Ashton-Langford said after BC’s 70–65 overtime upset victory over Virginia Tech.

-Ashton-Langford registered a season high 21 points, including 16 in the second half and overtime, carrying the Eagles to a victory against their highest-ranked opponent in the Grant era.
+Ashton-Langford registered a season high 21 points, including 16 in the second half and overtime, carrying the Eagles to a victory against their highest-ranked opponent in the Grant era, and BC’s first win against an AP-ranked opponent since 2020.

 “I tell the guys all the time: no one win or loss is going to find us,” Grant said.
 “We’re trying to be our best in March.”